Wawavoun/Microbox-Archive/MB2/CF/readme.md

 - C2 220 µF / 16 V
 - one 3x jumper header.

-With the jumper you can connect pin 20 of ide connector to +5 V or to 0 V. Some adapter (but not all) can be powered by this way.
+With the jumper you can connect pin 20 of ide connector to +5 V or to 0 V.
-Usually pin 20 is removed from most IDE device.
+Usually pin 20 is removed from most IDE device but some adapter (not all) can be powered by this way.

-But in case of external power supply of the CF adapter or the IDE Device you use -REMOVE- this jumper.
+In case of external power supply of the CF adapter or the IDE Device be careful with this jumper.

 This interface has been tested with a Compact Flash boards adapter and with a master and a slave board.